benjaminion/upgrading-ethereum-book/src/book.md

 Odds of one-in-trillion may sound like over-engineering, but we must also consider that an attacker might gain some [power over](/part2/building_blocks/randomness#randao-biasability) the RANDAO, so some safety margin is desirable.

 Notwithstanding all of this, in the current beacon chain design the minimum target committee size is irrelevant as committees never operate alone.
-As long as we have at least 8192 active validators, each slot has multiple committees all operating together and it is their aggregate size that confers security, not the size of any individual committee.
+As long as we have at least 8192 active validators, each slot has multiple committees all operating together, and it is their aggregate size that confers security, not the size of any individual committee.
 As previously mentioned, the current committee design is influenced by an old data sharding model that is now superseded.
 Nonetheless, individual committees might find a role in future versions of the protocol, so the minimum target size is worth preserving.

 #### See also